Skip to Content

 What Pilot Is Not

-Not for architecture decisions.
 Pilot executes well-defined work.
-It doesn't make architectural tradeoffs, choose between database designs, or decide on authentication strategies.
-Those decisions require engineering judgment and context that comes from understanding business requirements.
+It doesn’t make architectural tradeoffs, choose between database designs, or decide on authentication strategies.
+Those decisions require engineering judgment, business context, and experience with production consequences.
+Use the context engine to plan.
+Use Pilot to execute the plan.

-Not for novel algorithms.
-If the task requires research, experimentation, or creative problem-solving, a human engineer is better suited.
+If the task requires exploring unknown solution spaces, experimenting with novel algorithms, or making creative leaps — that’s human work.
 Pilot works best when the pattern is established and the implementation is bounded.
+It excels at applying known patterns, not discovering new ones.

-Not for security-critical code.
 Authentication flows, encryption, access control — these need careful human review regardless of who writes them.
-Pilot can write tests for security code, but shouldn't be the primary author.
+Pilot can write tests for security code and implement well-documented security patterns, but shouldn’t be the sole author of security-critical logic.
+Always review security-adjacent PRs with extra scrutiny.

 The Vision

 Software development has a massive efficiency problem.
 Engineers spend significant time on work that is well-defined, bounded, and follows established patterns.
-This work is important — it keeps products running, users happy, and backlogs manageable — but it doesn't require the creative problem-solving that engineers are uniquely good at.
+This work is important — it keeps products running, users happy, and backlogs manageable — but it doesn’t require creative problem-solving.